 The Strategic Mindset: Finding Your Way to Safety

-Beyond the “Fight, Flight, Freeze, or Fawn” Response
+Beyond “Fight, Flight, Freeze, or Fawn”

 Core Strategic Concepts